Name:

 Implement a UI to get the username from the user.
 After the user enters the username you can start the sign in flow by calling the following method:

-// Create a boolean for checking the sign in status and keep the status
+// Create state variables for the sign in status

 bool isSignedIn = false;